 Although a CCTV camera system can be useful for farmers, a cheaper solution can be a driveway alarm.

 These are relatively simple PIR (passive infra-red) devices that throw a beam across the driveway and trigger an alarm it the beam is broken.

-Other driveway alarm system can be buried a few inches underground and detect vehicles instead of cows but they can cost rather more.
+Other driveway alarm system can be buried a few inches underground and detect vehicles instead of cows, but they can cost slightly more.

 With a steady rise in rural crime and fly-tipping farmers find it increasingly necessary to install security gates around the farmyard.

 But farm gate security can also be a nuisance when farmers need constant and easy access in and out of the property.

 Gates can be opened or closed with key fobs, powered by a battery and solar combinations so there is no need for a mains supply and some even come equipped with SIM cards and GSM technology so farmworkers can open gates with mobile phones.

 Trackless sliding gates that offer better protection against ram-raiders and heavy-duty gates with metal road surface flaps can make it impossible to get through in a vehicle without authorisation, but these can come with a hefty price tag.

 CCTV systems are now fairly commonplace on farms.
 Security cameras can not only be used on farm entrances but also in buildings that house valuable machinery or even livestock sheds where they can monitor the animals as well as any intruders.

 Farmyard security CCTV systems are best installed by a specialist contractor such as Crown Securities UK.
 Many factors need to be taken into account to ensure a secure network.